Materials and Maine Laws involving Invasive Aquatic Plants

 These categories apply to biological communities, which are always evolving or changing due to fluctuating environmental conditions.
 Some species may be considered invasive if they occur in Maine but have been transported between watersheds and their introduction has caused detrimental effects to existing populations (e.g. introduction of white perch to brook trout waters has severely curtailed the beneficial values of brook trout in the affected waters).
 Some species in Maine fit into one or several of these categories, for example:

-- Variable milfoil, a native plant this is invasive and a nuisance when spread to new waterbodies
+- Variable-leaf milfoil, a plant native to North America but not originally found in the Northeast U.S., is invasive and a nuisance when spread to new waterbodies

 - Bladderwort, a common native aquatic plant that is occasionally considered invasive

 - Purple Loosestrife is a rapidly spreading exotic invasive in wetland habitat

 - Brook Trout, a desirable native that is not a nuisance